BrettRD/ros-gst-bridge/README.md

 # ros-gst-bridge
-Avbidirectional, ros to gstreamer bridge
+A bidirectional, ROS to GStreamer bridge

 ROS is great for running exquisitely weird processes on video streams.\
 GStreamer is great for running complex pipelines with conversions between common formats.

-It should be easy to pass data between gstreamer and ROS without loss of information.
+It should be easy to pass data between GStreamer and ROS without loss of information.

 ## Features

 ### audio_msgs
-A message class for transporting raw audio data with appropriate metadata for analysis (this is likely to change unannounced)
+A message class for transporting raw audio data with appropriate metadata for analysis (this is likely to change)

 ### gst_pipeline
 A collection of python scripts that handle gstreamer pipeline generation within a ROS node.